 - Phonograms: Students learn new multi-letter phonograms and practice the phonograms they have learned thus far.

-- Exploring Sounds: Students strengthen their awarenesss and understanding of the different sounds in the English language, the relationships between different sounds, and the relationships between sounds and their spellings.
+- Exploring Sounds: Students strengthen their awareness and understanding of the different sounds in the English language, the relationships between different sounds, and the relationships between sounds and their spellings.

-- Spelling Rules: Students discover consistent and linguistcally accurate spelling rules and explore how they work in words.
+- Spelling Rules: Students discover consistent and linguistically accurate spelling rules and explore how they work in words.

 Teacher's Guide and Student Workbook.
 The green book icon in the Teacher's Guide indicates a workbook activity!